Bombing of Königsberg in World War II

-The bombing of Königsberg was a series of attacks made on the city of Königsberg in East Prussia during World War II.
+The bombing of was a series of attacks made on the city of in East Prussia during World War II.
 The Soviet Air Force had made several raids on the city since 1941.
-Extensive attacks carried out by RAF Bomber Command destroyed most of the city's historic quarters in the summer of 1944.
-Königsberg was also heavily bombed during the Battle of Königsberg, in the final weeks of the war.
+Extensive attacks carried out by RAF Bomber Command destroyed most of the city's historic quarters in the summer of 1944. was also heavily bombed during the Battle of Königsberg, in the final weeks of the war.